HOA foreclosure auctions are one potential source to buy houses to flip. What is a HOA foreclosure auction and how do they work?

 Buying a House at a HOA Foreclosure Auction

-If you purchase a property at a HOA foreclosure auction and the price is below the amount due tot he HOA, you may still be required to pay off the remainder of the HOA lien.
+What if you purchase a property at a HOA foreclosure auction and the price is below the amount due to the HOA?
+In this case you are still be required to pay off the remainder of the HOA lien.
 The auction does not extinguish an HOA lien.

 It is also essential to understand that in many states you will still be liable for any superior liens on the property, such as a first mortgage or tax lien.
 It is essential, like any home foreclosure auction situation, to do a thorough title search and do your math to ensure you walk away with a profit, not a loss.

 This provides a good summary for the question what is a HOA foreclosure auction.

 |FIND FORECLOSURES – Buy real estate up to 50% off at Foreclosure.com|